vladfilipro/apigeon/docs/httproute.md

  - data - type String - Contains the message to return to the client
  - code - type Integer - Contains the status code of the response ( default 200 )
  - headers - type Object - Contains an object representing the headers to return ( eg. Set-Cookie, Location, etc ) ( default {} )
-- The `errorCallback` parameter is a function which accepts two parameters and will terminate the connection.
- - data - type String - Contains the message to return to the client
- - code - type Integer - Contains the status code of the response ( default 500 )

 ---